cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## class DatalogSession

-Abstract class containing session data and methods necessary to manage logging of trial run data.
-An instance of this class is passed as argument to the datalog callback function registered with `cogment.Context.register_datalog`.
+Abstract class containing session data and methods necessary to manage the logging of trial run data.
+An instance of this class is passed as an argument to the datalog callback function registered with `cogment.Context.register_datalog`.

 `trial_id`: _str_ - UUID of the trial managed by this instance.